Sahilbhardwajjj/Namaste-React/Lecture 2/readme.md

-Lecture 2 notes of namaste react
+Lecture 2 notes of namaste react by Akshay Saini